-There are numerous email scams that land in your inbox every day, from malware-ridden attachments supposedly from a friend to IRS impersonators to blackmailers threatening to expose you for watching porn.
-And what makes many of these scams harder to recognize is that they rely on a “spoofed” email address to make it appear that they are coming from someone you trust (or even your own email address), rather than a scammer 6,000 miles away.
+There are numerous email scams that land in your inbox every day, from malware-ridden attachments supposedly from a friend to IRS impersonators to fake invoices from Geek Squad.
+And what makes many of these scams harder to recognize is that they rely on a “spoofed” email address to make it appear that they are coming from someone you trust (or even your own email address) rather than a scammer 6,000 miles away.
 So learning how to tell if an email has been spoofed is critical to protecting yourself.

 Part of the reason why spoofed emails are so prevalent is that it is incredibly easy to spoof an address.
 Any mail server can be set up to send from a given domain (e.g. irs.gov), and there are even websites that will let you send one-off emails using any email address for free.
 But both of these methods leave telltale tracks that give it away as spoofed.

-Here’s an example of a spoofed email I sent from an online spoofing service pretending that it came from my own address.
+Below is an example of a spoofed email I sent from an online spoofing service pretending that it came from my own address.
 Looks pretty real.
-It says it came from my email address and if I reply, it will go to that same address.
+It says it came from my email address, and if I reply, it will go to that same address.
 In fact, unless it was filtered into my spam box by Gmail, the email will even show up in my Sent folder, which could leave me to believe, incorrectly, that my email was hacked.

 But the header information gives it away as spoofed.
 There’s a lot of technical stuff in here, but you can ignore most of it.
 The two things that matter the most are the domain name and IP address in the “Received” field and the validation results in the Received-SPF field.